What Is Software Development Life Cycle?

 The oldest model of software development.
 Here every stage continues previous.

-Today IT-companies use the Waterfall model while working on the projects with direct requirements.
+Today IT companies use the Waterfall model while working on projects with direct requirements.
 There is no chance to go back, as, for example, the stage of testing begins only after fully completed programming.

 It’s a variation of the Waterfall model.
-The main difference is quality control on every stage before starting the new one.
+The main difference is quality control at every stage before starting the new one.

 The V-model is the best choice for applied software.
 For example, in healthcare, where it’s so important to ensure smooth functioning.

-By developing with the Spiral model the team should concentrate on risk management.
+When developing the Spiral model, the team should concentrate on risk management.
 In the model, every stage of the software development life cycle is divided into 4 phases: planning, risk analyses, prototyping, and assessment of the result.
 In case there are no problems in each of the 4 phases, the cycle is repeated in other stages.